PinMy

 Yes.
 Any comment inside a pin — text, voice, photo, video, or PDF — can be assigned to yourself or to a teammate.
 Assigned comments land automatically on the assignee's Kanban board under TO DO.
 When the work is done, moving the card to DONE marks the comment as resolved on the plan.
 You can also resolve a single comment manually, or resolve an entire pin (which dims the pin marker on the file to show the team this point is closed).
 It's a punch-list workflow built into the plan itself — no separate spreadsheet, no parallel WhatsApp thread.

-Does PinMy support BIM models, IFC, or 3D files?
+Does PinMy support 3D models and IFC files?

 What does PinMy cost?